amir20/dozzle/docs/guide/faq.md

 WARNING: No swap limit support
 ```

-In this case, you'll need to add the following line to your `/boot/cmdline.txt` file and reboot your device.
+In this case, you'll need to add the following line to your `/boot/cmdline.txt` file and reboot your device:

 ```
 cgroup_enable=cpuset cgroup_enable=memory cgroup_memory=1